Reclaimed Wood Flooring Cleaning and Maintenance.

 Reclaimed Wooden Floor Maintenance

-- Do not use hardwood flooring cleaning machines or steam cleaners.
+• Don’t use hardwood flooring cleaning machines or steam cleaners.

 Daily and Weekly Cleaning